-RIBB has entered into a definitive Business Combination Agreement with DRC Medicine and abandoned its target search process, marking a pivotal transition from SPAC searching phase to execution phase.
+RIBB has entered into a definitive Business Combination Agreement with DRC Medicine entities, abandoning its general SPAC search process to focus exclusively on completing this specific transaction.

 Current assets declined 90% — monitor working capital adequacy and short-term liquidity.